Sweetgum

 Mature Size: 60 to 90 feet in height, 2 to 3 feet in diameter

-The Sweetgum can be found in rich river bottoms, swamp edges, and drier uplands, providing a beautiful mix of yellow, orange, purple, and red fall colors often on the same tree.
-It gives out a beautiful array of fall colors from red to pink to orange and yellow, and of course, the tree does drop spiked gumballs.
-Small songbirds, chipmunks, and squirrels feast upon the seeds of the gum balls, and the twigs are browsed by mice and rabbits.
-It is a host plant for more than 30 species of butterflies and moths.
+The Sweetgum can be found in rich river bottoms, swamp edges, and drier uplands, providing a striking mix of yellow, orange, purple, and red fall colors.
+The tree is noted for its drop-spiked gum balls.
+It is a host plant for more than 30 species of butterflies, moths, and other wildlife.

-Fun Facts: Native Americans used the resin to make dental hygiene products, and early pioneers used it to make chewing gum.
-Did you know it takes 15-20 years for the resin to bear fruit?
+• Native Americans would use the resin to make dental hygiene and early pioneers would use it to make chewing gum.

 For more information: